-Want to learn how to prophesy?
-Learning to prophesy doesn’t need to be difficult or complicated.
+Want to learn how to prophesy accurately?
+Learning to prophesy over someone doesn’t need to be difficult or complicated.
 All you need is to practice the 4 Ts: Talk, Tune in, Translate, and Tell.

-Today, I’m going to share with you the definitive guide to help you learn how to prophesy.
+Today, I’m going to share with you the definitive guide to help you learn how to prophesy over someone.
 I’ll talk about what the gift of prophecy is, why you would want to operate in that gift, and how you can go about it.

-And at the end, I have a special bonus waiting for you: a summary of this article for you to download in PDF form.
+And at the end, I have a special bonus waiting for you: a summary of this article for you to download in a how to prophesy PDF form.

 Some images in this post are copyright Disney Corporation, others are courtesy of Pixabay.